robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # `List` as a protocol

-^ For example, we could describe lists using a protocol:
+^ For example, we could describe lists using a protocol, like this one which we saw earlier:

 ```swift
 protocol ListType {